markandre13/workflow/README.md

 Workflow is intended for everything related to 2d vector graphics.

-The target is users as well as artists/software developers who want to tweak and extend their tools and have the source code as well as the created artwork creates available in an open non-proprietary format.
+The target is users as well as artists/software developers who want to tweak and extend their tools and have the source code as well as the created artwork available in an open non-proprietary format.

 The name _Workflow_ was choosen to indicate a tool which can be adjusted to the user's workflow.